Huntsville & Madison, AL Real Estate Market Stats

 Inventory is one of the most important market indicators because it helps show whether the market favors buyers or sellers.

-Based on February 2026 data, Madison County had about 2,655 total listings on the market.
-That increase in supply gives buyers more choices than they had during the tightest inventory years.
+Based on Q1 2026 data, Madison County 🔍 had about 2,394 homes listed on the market.
+That is down about 5.5% from March 2025, keeping the market tighter than last year.
 At the same time, inventory is not so high that sellers have lost all leverage.

 In simple terms: